lysla/afterviewportjs/README.md

 # afterviewportjs

-Ready to use, lightweight and vanilla, scroll animation library with images load control.
+_Work in Progress!_ Ready to use, lightweight and vanilla, scroll animation library with images load control.